Let me debunk them for you.

 Will you have to edit out the truth?
 I never have and I’ve never been asked to.
 But if I were—and I’m sure the situation could come up—I’d simply walk away from the assignment or ask the client to change the scope of the work.
 Easy peasy.

-As I mentioned when we discussed the ethical considerations of doing journalism and content marketing, hold up yourself and your work to the highest standards of truth and storytelling and you’ll have absolutely nothing to worry about.
+As I mentioned when we discussed the ethical considerations of doing journalism and content marketing, hold yourself and your work to the highest standards of truth and storytelling and you’ll have absolutely nothing to worry about.

 Myth #5: Content marketing writing means you’ll have to write a lot of blog posts

-You may have to write some blog posts, but most of my work so far has included profiles of inspirational people, case studies, how-to articles (that have sometimes been published as blog posts), trend stories, and more.
+You may have to write some blog posts, but most of my work has included profiles of inspirational people, case studies, how-to articles (that have sometimes been published as blog posts), trend stories, and more.
 In fact, in comparing my journalism work to my content marketing work over the last year, I can find no massive difference.
 Same skills, same storytelling, even the same format.
-(You can read all about the different kinds of writing content marketing involves in this article.)
+(You can read all about the kinds of writing content marketing involves in this article.)

 Myth #6: Content marketing means writing for big corporate brands

 Content marketing certainly means writing for brands, but a “brand” can mean anything.
 It can mean Tesco and HSBC.
 It can also mean that animal welfare organization you support.
 It could be the restaurant down the road or the small online business that your friend runs.